Certificate in Human Resources FAQs

 - Pre-approved 3-credit upper division (3000-4000) elective related to HR

 The first FOUR classes are required.
-If you pursue the Certificate, be aware that Organizational Behavior is taught only in the Spring Semester, and Diversity in the Workplace is taught only in the Fall Semester.
+If you pursue the Certificate, be aware that Organizational Behavior is usually taught only in the Spring Semester, and Diversity in the Workplace is usually only taught in the Fall Semester.
 Plan ahead!